drivendataorg/zamba/docs/docs/extra-options.md

 # Guide to Common Optional Parameters

 There are a LOT of ways to customize model training or inference.
 Here, we take that elephant-sized list of options and condense it to a manageable monkey-sized list of common considerations.
-To read about all possible customizations, see the [All Optional Arguments](configurations.md) page.
+To read about all possible customizations, see the [All Configuration Options](configurations.md) page.

 Many of the options below cannot be passed directly to the command line.
 Instead, some must be passed as part of a YAML configuration file.
 For example: